HackYardo/Lau_rho_alpha/lauρα.typ

 #hf(2)[Personal Knowledge Manage System]
 Why not a PKMS?
-+ It supports multimedia formats and online sources, that's not pithy and less compatible.
++ It supports multimedia formats and online sources, that's not pithy or compatible.
-+ It's not sci-tech-oriented (text+math+code) usually, one may need code in VSCode, math and text in LaTeX, then pack all into a PKMS.
++ It's not sci-tech-oriented (text+math+code) usually, one may need text in Office, code in VSCode, math in LaTeX, then pack all into a PKMS.

 #hf(2)[Meta]
 This file is the guide to the Lauρα Library.
 Every chapter or section is a stand-alone book.
 To save disk, the .gitignore ignores any .pdf.
 Color is for states or progress: #c(grey)[pause] wait #c(orange)[next] #c(blue)[draft] #c(purple)[revise] #c(green)[publish]